xinyiwan/fMRI-PhysioNoise/test.md

     - n*4 + 2 more formula

-- [ ] change reference in prep
+- [ ] changed in prep
+    - no motion correction
+    - add BET
-    - c
+    - add anatomical registration